-Trailblazers are trained by Arc Staff to independently monitor and maintain a chosen trail system at one of the Arc of Appalachia’s preserves as well as help the Arc staff install new trails.
-Trailblazers visit their adopted trails at least once a month – trimning back vegetation and reporting to the staff the location of downed trees to large for them to remove single-handedly.
-In addition, they record attendance figures from our car couters, and share nature discoveries with staff and fellow Trailblazers on a special community phone app called Telegram.
-Trailblazers are an important extension of the eyes, ears, and hands of the land stewardship staff, ensuring the quality and safety of our preserve’s hiking trails.
-To become active:
+Trailblazers are trained by Arc Staff to independently monitor and care for a chosen trail system at one of Arc of Appalachia’s many preserves.
+Trailblazers visit their adopted trails at least once a month – trimming back vegetation and reporting to staff the short term and long term needs of the preserve’s trails.
+They are an essential extension to the eyes, ears, and hands of the land stewardship staff, ensuring the quality and safety of our preserve’s hiking trails.

-Biodiversity Brigade volunteers work in concert with the Arc’s staff to complete a variety of forest stewardship asks, including planting trees, monitoring tree diseases, restoring rare ecoystems, and – most importantly – removing non-native invasive plants.
-Without human intervention, invasive plants compete directly with nagtive woodland wildflowers and shrubs for limited sunlight, mineral, and water resources.
-They cause severe ecosystem imbalance and loss or complete disappearance of our most vulnerable native plants.
-Biodiversity Brigade volunteers work to restore, protect and perpetuate native plant and animal communities in the Arc’s sensitive preserve environments.
-To become active:
+Biodiversity Brigade volunteers work in concert with the Arc’s staff to complete a variety of forest stewardship asks, including planting trees, monitoring tree diseases, restoring rare ecoystems, and – most importantly – removing non-native invasive plants that threaten the balance of our most sensitive ecosystems.
+Biodiversity Brigade volunteers work to restore, protect and perpetuate native plant and animal communities in the Arc’s growing preserve system.